 We should also be able to make it much easier to edit the website.
 The current one uses the 123-reg website builder so WordPress will be far more feature rich and easier to use.

-A quick glance of the old website made me think of the following improvements that could be made:
+A quick glance at the old website made me think of the following improvements that could be made:

-- Add a relevent hero area to the top that helps show what the website is about
+- Add a relevant hero area to the top that helps show what the website is about

 - Fix the spacing issues that appear all over the website